 The average cost of a diabetic, according to diabetes.co.uk is around £2,000 per year.
 Currently 700 a day are diagnosed with diabetes, or a quarter of a million a year.
 Reducing this by 20%, which means 50,000 less cases a year, would save over £100 million.
 That’s a combined saving of £1 billion a year.
 The campaign to prevent diabetes would be funded from the sugar tax with a budget of £150 million a year.

-Discourage polypharmacy.
+- Discourage polypharmacy.
 Half of people over 65 are on five or more different drugs – often for diabetes, cholesterol, high blood pressure, indigestion, arthritis and depression.
 Many of these drugs promote further diseases.
 For example, last year 57 million antacid drugs were prescribed, at a cost of £128 million, which are known to increase dementia risk by preventing B12 absorption.
 (So does the diabetes drug metformin).
+Instead, they are now available over the counter.
+(Unlike omega-3, which can be bought but not prescribed, these drugs can still be prescribed so we all pay for them out of our taxes.)
 Very few doctors encourage diet changes, for example digestive enzymes or probiotics for indigestion or trial avoidance of common food intolerances despite evidence of efficacy.
-Also, 57 million prescriptions were issued for anti-depressant drugs at a cost of £265 million.
+Also, 70 million prescriptions were issued for anti-depressant drugs at a cost of over £300 million.
 Recommending oily fish and/or fish oil supplements would reduce the need for anti-depressants.
 Improving the nation’s diet would cut the need for these drugs.
-The current annual drug bill is £15 billion.
-A targeted 15% reduction would save £1.5 billion.
+The current annual drug bill is £20 billion.
+A targeted 15% reduction would save £3 billion.
 If £100 million from the sugar tax were spent educating doctors in nutrition (£25 million) and employing the existing 2,500 nutritional therapists in the UK (£75 million based on a salary of £30,000p.a) across GP practices and hospitals to effect non-drug approaches this could be achieved.

 Net result: £5 billion a year less NHS costs; £1.6 billion revenue from a sugar tax; a budget of £600 million for prevention education Net effect: £6 billion a year saved.